7 Tips to Increase Android Penetration Testing Success

 Tip 6: Carry Out Penetration Testing

 Android and iOS Penetration Testing are some of the most effective ways to measure how secure your applications are.
-The goal is to identify vulnerabilities to fix them before they can be exploited by malicious hackers; therefore, make sure you always carry out pen testing throughout development and deployment phases while working with experienced professionals like eSentire who have years of experience in the field.
-This will help increase success rates during sales stages when selling apps to potential clients or other companies which might use them for their own purposes among others.
+The goal is to identify vulnerabilities to fix them to protect your mobile against cyber attacks, and malicious hackers; therefore, make sure you always carry out pen testing throughout the development and deployment phases while working with experienced professionals like eSentire who have years of experience in the field.
+This will help increase success rates during sales stages when selling apps to potential clients or other companies that might use them for their own purposes, among others.

 Tip 7: Know Where Sensitive Data Goes